The Laws of the Realm of Durholme

 The Council of Durholme exists to provide valuable insight and advice to the Ruler of Durholme, and is made up of the individuals in the following positions:

-Heads of Guilds are elected by the members of those Guilds, and the Head Diablerist is elected by the Ritualists’ Guild.
+Heads of Guilds are elected by the members of those Guilds.
 Those Guilds may choose how these positions are elected, and may also de-elect them.
 The intent is for the Guilds to operate independently in their area of affairs, but still have a responsibility to the Realm.

 For the election of the Vicegerent of the Faithful, a candidate is nominated from a vote of prominent members of faiths.
 Each recognised faith of the Realm then votes on whether to accept the candidate, reject the candidate, or abstain.
 If a majority accept, then the candidate is duly elected, otherwise the process must start anew.

-For the election of the Voice of the People, a candidate is put forward for a vote overseen by the Council.
-A poll is then done of the Realm’s populace.
+For the election of the Voice of the People, the Council holds a vote to appoint a candidate for the position.
+A poll is then done of the Realm’s populace to determine whether the candidate is accepted.
 If the result is positive then the candidate is duly elected, otherwise the process must start anew.
-The Council may require a candidate go through such a vote again to retain their position, and revoke this position should the result be negative.

 The Ruler should appoint a Second, who shall assume the full power of the Ruler whensoever the Ruler is absent from the Realm of Durholme and unable to fulfill their role, is incapacitated by death, injury, disease, or ailment, or is otherwise incapable of exercising power.
 Should both the Ruler and their Second be unable to perform their role for any of the above reasons, the Council shall instead assume that power.